What’s in the WateRx: New study reveals ‘massive cocktail’ of prescription drugs in South Florida bonefish

 But, the reality is, our paradise has a secret below the surface.

-Dr. Aaron Adam, Director of Science and Conservation, Bonefish & Tarpon Trust: “It’s very much a concern.”
+Dr. Aaron Adam, Director of Science and Conservation, Bonefish & Tarpon Trust: “Yeah, it’s very much a concern.”

 Researchers from Florida International University and the Bonefish & Tarpon Trust teamed up to test bonefish from Biscayne Bay to the Florida Keys.